Conditions of Awards

 - frequently asked questions about conditions of awards

 Aid is activated only if and when the student enrolls.
 All students should view their account summary upon registration to make sure that the aid is pending to their account.
-Please note that for the October and March terms the aid may take up to three to five business days to properly pend to the account, as the attendance pattern first must be updated by the financial-aid office.
-If you view your account and the anticipated aid is not pending over, please contact the financial-aid office, as it may be due to lack of completion of a necessary form or process, or an academic progress issue.
+Please note that for the November and March terms the aid may take up to three to five business days to properly pend to the account, as the attendance pattern first must be updated by the financial aid office.
+If you view your account and the anticipated aid is not pending over, please contact the financial aid office, as it may be due to lack of completion of a necessary form or process, or an academic progress issue.

-The academic calendar allows you to enroll in five academic terms: May, September, October, January and March.
-Financial-aid regulations allow you to receive financial aid in three financial-aid terms.
-Therefore, the financial-aid year is divided into three enrollment periods (summer, fall and spring).
+The academic calendar allows you to enroll in five academic terms: May, September, November, January and March.
+Financial aid regulations allow you to receive financial aid in three financial aid terms.
+Therefore, the financial aid year is divided into three enrollment periods (summer, fall and spring).

-Your initial financial-aid estimate is based on a full-time, 15-week fall term with a September start and a full-time, 15-week spring term with a January start.
-Please note that the financial-aid office will update your file automatically if you enroll with a different start date (May, October or March).
+Your initial financial aid estimate is based on a full-time, 15-week fall term with a September start and a full-time, 15-week spring term with a January start.
+Please note that the financial aid office will update your file automatically if you enroll with a different start date (May, November or March).
 This generally takes up to three to five business days to be reflected on the account.
-Your financial aid will be recalculated based upon the new attendance pattern and you will receive an email from the financial-aid office if your eligibility changes.
-If you register or plan to register in a term option not listed below, please contact a financial-aid advisor at firstname.lastname@example.org or 800-847-3000.
+Your financial aid will be recalculated based upon the new attendance pattern and you will receive an email from the financial aid office if your eligibility changes.
+If you register or plan to register in a term option not listed below, please contact a financial aid advisor at email@example.com or 800-847-3000.

 Therefore, we recommend that if you are using financial aid (including student loans), you follow certain enrollment patterns (consistent with both state and federal aid regulations) in order to maximize your financial aid.
 You may, of course, follow a unique enrollment pattern not displayed below, but it is likely that any alternative enrollment pattern will result in a reduction of your financial aid award.